dsu-arl/pace-python-dojo/math-operators/geometry/DESCRIPTION.md

 Note: The area will be a float data type!
 You can get user input as either ints or floats.
 Python will handle converting the types when you do the math!

 1. Create a new file with the file extension `.py`
-2. Write the python code to get two numbers from the user (triangle base and height)
+2. Write the python code to get two numbers from the user (triangle width and height)
 3. Use the formula to calculate the area of a triangle and print the result!
 ```bash
 # example output